farlee2121/DevEssentialsBlog/_posts/2020-08-07-Structs-vs-Enums.md

 ## Summary
 Primitive named constants, enums, and struct named constants all have situations where they shine the best.
-However, struct named constants follow the Open-Closed Principle, allowing extension of the type without direct modification while also enjoying the strong typing.
-Enums are not extensible, and primitive named constants do not enjoy strong typing.
+However, struct named constants follow the Open-Closed Principle, allowing extension of the type without direct modification while also enjoying strong typing.
+Conversely, Enums are not extensible, and primitive named constants do not enjoy strong typing.

 For this reason, I believe that struct named constants are the best solution for representing a related set of known values.